Testing Biased Randomization Assumptions and Quantifying Imperfect Matching and Residual Confounding in Matched Observational Studies: Clustering-based test (CBT)

 Let $\textsf{ALG}$ be an appropriate algorithm satisfying Definition \ref{def: appropriate algorithm}.
-Proposition \ref{prop: null distribution} specifies the null distribution of the number of ``correctly guessed" treatment indicators output by $\textsf{ALG}$, and this forms the basis for testing Assumption \ref{assum: randomization inference}.
+Proposition \ref{prop: null distribution biased} specifies the null distribution of the number of ``correctly guessed" cluster membership returned by $\textsf{ALG}$ under the biased RA for a fixed $\Gamma$.
+The null distribution under the RA is a special case of Proposition \ref{prop: null distribution biased} by setting $\Gamma = 1$ and presented as Corollary \ref{cor: null distribution} for easy reference.